sisoje/testable-view-swiftui/README.md

 }
 ```

-# Test Analysis
+# Body evaluations during the test

-Test findings spotlight a disparity in refresh cycles: the view-model approach necessitates more updates to the view’s body, underscoring a potential inefficiency in how MVVM patterns integrate with SwiftUI’s rendering cycle.
+Test findings spotlight a disparity in body evaluations: the view-model approach necessitates more updates to the view’s body, underscoring a potential inefficiency in how MVVM patterns integrate with SwiftUI’s rendering cycle.

-### Body evaluations using pure SwiftUI
+### 7 body evaluations using SwiftUI
 ```
 ContentModel: @self, @identity, _sheetShown, _counter changed.
 ContentModel: unchanged.